Jennifer Lambert

 We all still have dinners together.

-I am concerned about purchasing meal plans when and if my kids go away to college in 2-3 years.
+I am concerned about purchasing potentially useless or unappetizing meal plans when and if my kids go away to college in 2-3 years.
 Also, packing lots and lots of snacks and quick meals and hydrating drinks to keep in their dorms.
 I’ve also read about horror stories of moldy AC units and on-campus restaurants being closed.
+Summer preview at a local art college for three weeks was a taste and it was unpleasant.

 Packing raincoats and umbrellas, even a change of clothes, and extra period products in the car for emergencies is a good idea too.